Marc Almond: 2010s

 In June 2010, Almond released Varieté, his first studio album of self written material since Stranger Things in 2001.
 The album marks Almond's 30th anniversary as a recording artist, a fact he celebrated with a new concert tour in Autumn 2010.
 Also in the summer of 2010 Almond was named Mojo Hero, an award given by the music magazine Mojo.
 The award was presented to Almond by Anohni who flew from New York for the occasion.

 In 2011, Almond released the Feasting with Panthers album, a collaboration with musician and arranger Michael Cashmore.
-It featured poetry set to music, including the poems of Count Eric Stenbock, Jean Genet, Jean Cocteau, Paul Verlaine and Rimbaud.
+It featured poetry set to music, including works by Count Eric Stenbock, Jean Genet, Jean Cocteau, Paul Verlaine and Rimbaud.
 Later in the same year Almond took part in a music-theatre work Ten Plagues, held at Edinburgh's Traverse Theatre, as part of the 2011 Edinburgh Festival Fringe, from 1 to 28 August 2011.
-Ten Plagues is a one-man song cycle based on Daniel Defoe's Journal of the Plague Year (which dates back to 1722), with metaphors of Aids and epidemics.
+Ten Plagues is a one-man song cycle based on Daniel Defoe's Journal of the Plague Year (which dates back to 1722), with metaphors of AIDS and epidemics.
 It was written for him by Mark Ravenhill and Conor Mitchell.
+Ten Plagues was awarded a Fringe First Award.

 In 2012, Almond took the role of the Roman Stoic philosopher Seneca in the Paris Théâtre du Châtelet's experimental rock adaptation of Poppea, based on Monteverdi's original 17th-century opera The Coronation of Poppea.
 The production also featured ex-Libertines member Carl Barât, French singer-songwriter Benjamin Biolay, Swedish singer Fredrika Stahl and was directed by ex-Clash drummer Peter Howard.
 Later that year, on 9 August 2012, Almond performed at Anohni's Meltdown Festival in London's Southbank Centre, reforming Marc and the Mambas to perform their second album Torment and Toreros live for the first time.
-Anohni has stated that Torment and Toreros was her favourite album throughout her teens and that it became the starting point for Antony and the Johnsons.
+Anohni has stated that Torment and Toreros was her favourite album throughout her teens and that it became the starting point for Anohni and the Johnsons.
 Anohni joined the band on stage for one song, singing "My Little Book of Sorrows" with Almond.

 In 2013, Almond revived Ten Plagues and performed it for a month at Wilton's Music Hall in London.
-He also performed with Jethro Tull's Ian Anderson on stage performing Tull's concept album "Thick as a Brick" at The Royal Albert Hall.
+He also performed with Jethro Tull's Ian Anderson on stage, performing Tull's concept album Thick as a Brick at the Royal Albert Hall.
 That year Almond also received The Ivor Novello Inspiration Award which was presented to him by longtime friend and co-Manager Vicki Wickham, and was also awarded the Icon Award from Attitude.